 The friendly welcome to visitors is what makes Dún Laoghaire a great place to stay or make a day trip from Dublin City Centre (which is only 20 minutes away by DART).
 With so much to do in our town we have grouped our recommendations into a series of themes depending on the time of day.

 AM – Eating & Drinking in Dun Laoghaire Town

 1. Get yourself a great coffee

 A vibrant Coffee Culture has grown up over the last number of years in Dún Laoghaire with the town having more quality coffee outlets than anywhere else in Dublin, we are even home to a Baristas Academy in JJ Darbovens.
-From specialist coffee providers such as TwoBeans (whose motto is “Life is Too Short to Drink Bad Coffee”) to hipster hangouts like Curious Monkey the Baristas of Dún Laoghaire will happily make you your coffee of choice so as you can sit down and get some work done or relax and watch the world go by.
+From specialist coffee providers such as TwoBeans (whose motto is “Life is Too Short to Drink Bad Coffee”) to cool hangouts like Shoe Lane the Baristas of Dún Laoghaire will happily make you your coffee of choice so as you can sit down and get some work done or relax and watch the world go by.

 2. Eat something delicious